AlexanderBowers/Phase_2_Project/README.md

 MORE METHODS ON MODELS

 if a raid's party is full,
+if 'finished'
-give party leader ability to press 'finish' on group page if 'finished' show name of raid and a counter on user's page.
+show name of raid and a counter on user's page.
 Remove raid from groups#index